seamusgsullivan/Birdwatching-Information-Hub/docs/README.md

 The backend server (`index.js`) provides several API endpoints that the frontend uses.
 When the application is deployed (e.g., on Vercel), the frontend will call these using relative paths (e.g., `/api/stats`).
 For local development, the `scripts.js` file is configured to use `http://localhost:3000` as the base URL for these API calls.

 * **`GET /api/stats`**
-    * **Purpose:** Retrieves current search statistics (total overall searches and the top 5 most searched bird species) from the Supabase database.
+    * **Purpose:** Retrieves current search statistics from the Supabase database: the total overall searches, and the top 5 (or fewer, if not enough distinct species have been searched) most searched bird species.
     * **Returns:** JSON data.
 Example:
         ```json
         {